Red rock hare: Behavior and ecology

 Red rock hares are nocturnal, though Jameson's red rock hare has been observed sunning in the early morning.
 They are herbivorous and are particularly inclined to eating newly sprouted grasses that arise after a fire.
 Though red rock hares are generally solitary creatures, they have been observed in groups while grazing.
 Some species, such as Smith's red rock hare, produce sounds when distressed.

 In regions where species are sympatric, as is the case in some parts of South Africa, individuals are separated by differing preferences in habitat altitude; Hewitt's red rock hare is generally found at higher altitudes with more rainfall than the other red rock hares, which prefer drier, lower locations.

 Breeding seasons vary between species, and some populations of the Natal and Jameson's red rock hare appear to breed year-round.
 Pregnancies typically result in the production of 1 to 2 young per litter, which are born altricial.
 Nests are simple and are constructed at the base of shrubs in the rabbit's habitat.

 Threats

 The red rock hares are considered abundant throughout their ranges, but are threatened by habitat loss due to expanding commercial plantations.
-Predators of the red rock hares include carnivores and birds of prey, such as leopards, Verreaux's eagles, and Cape eagle-owls.
-Pythons and black eagles are also potential predators.
+Predators of the red rock hares include carnivores, birds of prey and snakes, such as leopards, Verreaux's eagles, Cape eagle-owls, and pythons.